-On the Tuesday 2nd July there was a fear that there would be a repeat of the previous nights disturbance as once again there was a crowd of over a thousand people between the Mount Pleasant Inn and Gwern Berthi House along Gwern Berthi Road but the Police were in readiness and the night remained quiet.
+On the Tuesday 2nd July 1912 there was a fear that there would be a repeat of the previous nights disturbance as once again there was a crowd of over a thousand people between the Mount Pleasant Inn and Gwern Berthi House along Gwern Berthi Road but the police were in readiness and the night remained quiet.
 After this the valley fell quiet and the feeling of anger subsided, many men, agitators on the night were arrested.

 Court Case at the Abertillery Police Courts.

-The Case against the rioters was heard in the Abertillery Police Courts on Monday 9th and Wednesday 11th of September.
-The magistrates attending the case were – Mr E. Jones Williams (in the chair); Mr J. Tarrant and Mr L. Hughes.
+The case against the rioters was heard in the Abertillery Police Courts on Monday 9th and Wednesday 11th of September.
+The magistrates attending the case were – Mr E. Jones Williams, presiding; Mr J. Tarrant and Mr L. Hughes.
 Mr H. S. Lyne of Newport prosecuted on behalf of the police.
 Mr Lincoln Reed was for the defence.
-The court were told – In the aftermath of the riot the Police arrested 15 men, 6 men were charged with public disorder and 8 with more serious charges such as assault, handling explosives, riotous behaviour and damage to property.
+The court were told – In the aftermath of the riot the police arrested fifteen men, six men were charged with public disorder and eight with more serious charges such as assault, handling explosives, riotous behaviour and damage to property.

-Of the 15 men who appeared at the Abertillery Police Courts – Mr Charles Miles; Mr Henry Gale; Mr Henry Jones; Mr Thomas Davies Mr James Dawkins and Mr Thomas Webber were acquitted.
-Mr Thomas Abraham was ill and certified unfit to attend and the 8 that stormed the Gwern Berthi House were committed to the Monmouth Assizes.
+Of the fifteen men who appeared at the Abertillery Police Courts – Mr Charles Miles; Mr Henry Gale; Mr Henry Jones; Mr Thomas Davies Mr James Dawkins and Mr Thomas Webber were acquitted.
+Mr Thomas Abraham was ill and certified unfit to attend and the eight men that stormed the Gwern Berthi House were committed to the Monmouth Assizes.

 Monmouth Assizes October 30th and November 1st 1912.

-The men who had appeared at the assizes at the Autumn Assizes on Thursday 30th October 1912 were – Mr George Price; Mr Samuel Porter; Mr George Hooper; Mr Edgar Evans; Mr Albert Dando; Mr John O’Brien; Albert Webber and James Giles.
-The Hon Mr Justice Edward Ridley (Knight) presiding, Mr St John Micklethwaite (instructed by Mr H. S. Lyne solicitor, Newport) would prosecuted on behalf of the Crown while the prisoners were defended by Mr Lincoln Reed and Mr G. Ram (both instructed by Mr T. S. Edwards solicitor, Newport) the men were urged to plead guilty of common assault and rioting but the Police had stated there were no injuries to the Police.
+The men who had appeared at the assizes at the Monmouthshire Autumn Assizes on Thursday 30th October 1912 were – Mr George Price; Mr Samuel Porter; Mr George Hooper; Mr Edgar Evans; Mr Albert Dando; Mr John O’Brien; Mr Albert Webber and Mr James Giles.
+The Hon Mr Justice Edward Ridley (Knight) presiding, Mr St John Micklethwaite (Instructed by Mr H. S. Lyne, solicitor of Newport) would prosecuted on behalf of the Crown while the prisoners were defended by Mr Lincoln Reed and Mr G. Ram (Both instructed by Mr T. S. Edwards solicitor, Newport) the men were urged to plead guilty of common assault and rioting, though the police had stated there were no injuries to the police.

-On Friday 1st November 1912 in a show of clemency The Hon Mr Justice Ridley bound the men over for the time of 6 months with a charge of £10.00.
-The Judge said he hoped that the public would not think because of that leniency that there was any intention to deal lightly with rioting.
+On Friday 1st November 1912, in a show of clemency the Hon Mr Justice Ridley bound the men over for the time of six months with a charge of £10.00.
+The Judge said he hoped that the public would not think because of that leniency that there was any intention to deal lightly with such rioting.

 The enquiry heard the story of the disturbance which had arose out of a labour dispute, the major portion of men employed by Messrs Lancaster Company being out on strike, also the meeting at the New Bridgend Inn on the Monday 1st July 1912.
-After the meeting at the Inn a deputation followed by over 400 men went to meet the Manager of the washery and to make sure no employee of the firm was still engaged at the premises, they were accompanied by Sergeant Ridge who was in the employ of the Lancaster Company who gave his permission to let a small deputation of men go through the works.
+After the meeting at the inn a deputation followed by over 400 men went to meet the manager of the coal washery and to make sure no employee of the firm was still engaged at the premises, they were accompanied by Sergeant Ridge, who, at that time was in the employ of the Lancaster Company.
+Sergeant Ridge gave his permission to let a small deputation of men go through the works.

-Witness’s for the miners case – Mr Henry Jones, of 2 Spring Bank Abertillery; Mr Edwin Baker, 13 Gaen Street, Abertillery; Mr George Bailey; Mrs H. Greenhalgh; Miss Nellie Greenhalgh; Mr Charles Barrett, Blaenau Gwent; Mr George Weaver; Mrs Beatrice Evans; Mr William Taylor; Mrs Esther A. Beech; Mr Edgar Watkins; Mr John Guppy; Mr Michael Sheen; All gave damning evidence against the police saying that they had indiscriminately hit anyone who was in the area, men women and children, one officer had even hit a woman who had a baby in her arms, as she put the baby on the ground to protect herself the officer kicked her.
-Evidence was also heard on the behaviour and language of the officers, all witnesses saying they were like animals.
-Mr George Barker (miners agent) stated he had personally inspected the Washery House on the Tuesday morning and had not seen any evidence that it had been badly damaged, he said he could only see slight damage and just 2 windows smashed.
+All the witnesses gave damning evidence against the police saying that they had indiscriminately hit anyone who was in the area, men women and children, one officer had even hit a woman who had a baby in her arms, as she put the baby on the ground to protect herself the officer kicked her.
+Evidence was also heard on the behaviour and language of the officers, all witnesses saying the police were behaving like animals.
+Mr George Barker the miners agent stated he had personally inspected the washery house on the Tuesday morning and had not seen any evidence that it had been badly damaged, he said he could only see slight damage and just two windows smashed.

-On Wednesday 15th January 1913 the Standing Joint Committee set up to investigate the serious charges against the County Police in their actions at Cwmtillery on July 1st 1912 gave their findings and stated there was no foundations for the allegations put towards them.
-The County Police were totally exonerated.
+On Wednesday 15th January 1913 the Standing Joint Committee set up to investigate the serious charges against the Monmouthshire County Police in their actions at Cwmtillery on July 1st 1912 gave their findings.
+They stated there were no foundations for the allegations put towards them.
+The Monmouthshire County Police were totally exonerated.
 We the undersigned – His Honour Judge Hill-Kelly; Sir Henry Mather-Jackson; Alderman S. N. Jones of (Abertillery); Alderman T. Parry; Councillor Alfred Onions: